tkw1536/ggman/README.md

 - `circle` - CircleCI
 - `travis` - TravisCI

+### 'ggman find-branch'

+git 2.28 introduced the `init.defaultBranch` option to set the name of the default branch of new repositories.
+However this does not affect existing repositories.

+To find repositories with an old branch, the `ggman find-branch` command can be used.
+It takes a single argument (a branch name), and finds all repositories that contain a branch with the given name.

 ### Useful aliases

 Sometimes, it is desireable to be able to cd into a specific directory.